lkggit/vxetable2excel.js/README.md

 # VxeTable2Excel.js

-This is a library to export html tables to excel sheets.
+This is a library to export html tables to excel sheets .

 ## Precondition